What to cook for Valentine's Day

 Nothing says ‘Look, I’ve invested all this effort and care for your comfort my love’ than a pie.
 Make one of these and your beau will be well impressed.
 If not, it's fine to dump them.

 John Webber's shallot, chunky steak and mushroom pie is quite possibly my favourite pie recipe on lovefood.com.
-It's packed with shallots, chunky steak and mushrooms, and the perfect comfort food for cold winter nights.
-Shallots have less water than onions and can stand up to a longer cooking process without falling to bits.
+It's packed with shallots, chunky steak and mushrooms, and is the perfect comfort food.
+Shallots have less water than onions and can stand up to a longer cooking process without falling apart.

 fish pie